UniqueNetwork/marketplace-docker/README.md

 ## Step 5 - Check Configuration

-Now you can check the configuration to make sure everything is set up.
+There is a handy utility that will run a check to test if everything is set properly up.
+To use it execute the script below:

 ```
 docker-compose up -d backend
 docker exec backend node dist/cli.js playground check_config
 ```

-If everything is configured correctly, you will see a bunch of green checkboxes in the console, as shown below:
+If everything is configured correctly, a bunch of green checkboxes will get ticked in the console, as shown below:

 ```
 Checking CONTRACT_ADDRESS